KTrain5169/MinecraftAnniversaryRewards/twitch/purple_hearts.md

 ## Notes
 * Twitch isn't handling this very well.
 If you don't get the notification for even a couple hours, that appears to be normal as of right now.
 Gotta be patient.
 (If you're on mobile, refreshing apparently helps).
 * You can do this with multiple Twitch accounts for your Minecraft alts, if you have any.
-* This cape will be available immediately for Bedrock players and on June 8th for Java players.
+* This cape will be available immediately for Bedrock players and on July 8th for Java players.